Jchips/surveys-api/README.md

 ## Architecture

-Node.js, Express, base-64, bcrypt, jsonwebtoken, Sequelize, MySQL (currently using), PostgreSQL (supported)
+Node.js, Express, base-64, bcrypt, jsonwebtoken, Sequelize, MySQL (currently using), PostgreSQL (supported)*

 Languages: JavaScript

+*to switch to using PostgreSQL, search for 'PostgreSQL' throughout all files and then follow directions from the comments for each result that shows up.

 ## `.env` requirements